OctavienMaury/Evolutions-of-economics-institutions/README.md

 ## Overview

 This repository hosts a Python-based Agent-Based Model (ABM) designed to explore the relationship between cultural context and institutional change.
-The model simulates how knowledge dissemination among different societal classes can drive the transition from extractive to inclusive institutions.
-By coupling ABM with network analysis, the model provides insights into the mechanisms of revolution and the issuance of property rights.
+There are two versions of the model:

+- **`model.py`**: A basic version of the model.
+- **`modelgini.py`**: A more advanced version with additional features.

+All information in this README pertains to both models, but `modelgini.py` includes a more detailed evolution of thresholds and incorporates additional metrics.

+### Advanced Features in `modelgini.py`
+The `modelgini.py` version introduces:
+1. **Gini Coefficient**: Measures the distribution of influence among agents, indicating whether influence is concentrated or distributed.
+2. **Property Rights Dynamics**: Property rights now impact individual wealth when they exceed the number of Nobles.
+Increased wealth affects the thresholds for revolutionary activity and satisfaction, with higher wealth leading to a lower revolutionary threshold and a higher satisfaction threshold.

 ## Key Concepts